Eurasian Plate: Tectonic Boundary and Movement

 The west side shares a divergent plate boundary with the North American plate.
 The south side of the Eurasian plate neighbors the Arabian, Indian and Sunda plates.

-It straddles with Iceland where it tears the country in two separate pieces at a rate of 2.5 to 3 cm per year.
-The Eurasian Plate also diverges away from the North American plate at a rate of about 3 centimeters per year.
+It straddles Iceland where it tears the country into two separate pieces at a rate of 2.5 to 3 cm per year.
+The Eurasian Plate also diverges away from the North American Plate at a rate of about 3 centimeters per year.

 As a whole, the Eurasian plate moves about one-quarter to half an inch per year on average.
-At a size of 67,800,000 km2, it is third largest tectonic plate on Earth.
+At a size of 67,800,000 km2, it is the third largest tectonic plate on Earth.